Positions in Advanced manufacturing, Emerging Areas and Operations Research & Industrial Design

 AUSTIN, TEXAS—October 3, 2013

-The Department of Mechanical Engineering at The University of Texas at Austin invites applications from outstanding applicants in the following four areas of interest:
+The Department of Mechanical Engineering at The University of Texas at Austin invites applications from outstanding applicants in the following three areas of interest:

 Candidates must have a Ph.D. degree in Engineering or Natural Sciences related to the area and a record of high accomplishment with a clearly upward-pointing career trajectory.
 For senior hires, evidence of leadership in directing multi-investigator research programs is essential.
 The successful candidate will also be expected to teach undergraduate and graduate courses, develop a strong sponsored research program, supervise graduate students, collaborate with other faculty, and be involved in service to the university and profession.

 Interested applicatants must submit the online application which will include the following documents and information.

 - Statement of research interests

 - For those applying at the assistant professor level, please also provide a copy of your graduate academic transcript.

 The University of Texas at Austin is an Equal Opportunity, Affirmative Action Employer.
 Women and minorities are especially encouraged to apply.